 - A successful message will appear that says, “Successfully flushed the DNS Resolver Cache.”

 - Finally, close the command prompt window, and restart the PC to apply changes.

 12. Whitelist Steam on Security Programs

-It’s also a better idea to whitelist or exclude the Steam application file on the security programs of your PC such as the antivirus software or the firewall software.
-In most cases, these security software applications can aggressively prevent the game launcher as well as the game programs to run properly on the PC.
+It’s also a better idea to whitelist or exclude the Steam application file on the security programs of your PC, such as the antivirus software or the firewall software.
+In most cases, these security software applications can aggressively prevent the game launcher as well as the game programs from running properly on the PC.
 This specific issue also blocks ongoing connections from the system to the game servers.
 You can follow the steps below to whitelist Steam.